TEXflip/AppliedRoboticsStudentInterface/README.md

 void unwarp(const cv::Mat &img_in, cv::Mat &img_out, const cv::Mat &transf, const std::string &config_folder)
 ```

-it apply the transformation to convert the 3D points in a 2D plane.
+it applys the transformation to convert the 3D points in a 2D plane.

 using "warpPerspective()" function it applies the transformation computed by "findPlaneTransform()" to unwrap the image and get a top-view visualization